sullivanashley19/CEE6490_Spring2026_HydrologyBaseCase/readme.md

 The first paper basically tells us that CMIP5_LOCA fits the most Storylines, specifically 1 and 2.
 However, Dr. Rosenberg told me to focus on the Ensembles from Dr. Tarboton and Dr. Salehabadi created, which the ensemble that best fits those narratives from their specific work is DroughtYrRes_1576_1600.

+## Directions to Reproduce the Inflow files
+1. Download R studio using this link - https://posit.co/download/rstudio-desktop/
+1. Download the Variation_Code.r code from the repository
+1. Open the file in R studio and run the code

+## Requested Citation

+Jones.
+A., (2026).
+"Base Low Volatile Hydrology Scenario for CEE6490 Spring 2026 Projects".
+Utah State University. https://github.com/sullivanashley19/CEE6490_Spring2026_HydrologyBaseCase/tree/main